mkosir/typescript-style-guide/README.md

 - ### Isolation

-  All tests must be setup and implemented to run as standalone in isolation, where they don't depend on order of execution of other tests.
+  All tests must be setup and implemented to run as standalone in isolation, where they don't depend on other tests order of execution.

 - ### Tooling Extension